IBM/GEDS/README.md

 This project welcomes external contributions.
 To contribute code or documentation, please submit a [pull request](https://github.com/IBM/GEDS/pulls).

 ## Acknowledgement
-**This project has received funding through CloudStars.**

-**CloudStars has received funding from the European Union's Horizon research and innovation programme under grant agreement No 101086248.**
+**This project has received funding through the European Union’s Horizon research and innovation programmes CloudSkin (grant agreement No. 101092646) and CloudStars (grant agreement No. 101086248).**